afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

   1. Defining the "interesting traffic" (Crypto ACL)

-The ACL allows you to specify exactly which networks (<=> traffic) should be allowed to enter the tunnel.
+The ACL allows you to specify exactly which networks should be allowed to enter the tunnel.

   2. Creating the `transform Set`

-Le `transform-set` définit les algorithmes de chiffrement et d'intégrité appliqués aux données.
+The `transform-set` defines the encryption and integrity algorithms applied to the data.

   3. Creating and defining the `crypto map`

-La `crypto map` lie l'ensemble des éléments (ACL, Pair, Transform-set).
+The `crypto map` links all the elements (ACL, Peer, `transform-set`).

-<h3> Step 3: Applying the `Crypto Map` to the external interface (WAN) </h3>
+<h3> Step 3: Applying the Crypto Map to the external interface (WAN) </h3>

-C'est l'application de la `crypto map` sur l'interface de sortie qui active l'écoute et le traitement IPsec du trafic.
+Applying the `crypto map` to the outgoing interface enables IPsec listening and traffic processing.

 <h1>  Verification of the IPsec tunnel configuration </h1>

+When PC1 ping PC2, interesting traffic is sent to the IPsec tunnel.

 - `show crypto isakmp policy` : view all the security policy implemented for the IKE Phase 1